Grocery Shopping Hacks: How to Save Money on Groceries in 2025

 Take Meal Planning Seriously

-You will be tempted, many times in the week, to order a pizza or pick a hot meal at a food truck.
+You might be tempted, many times in the week, to order a pizza or pick a hot meal at a food truck.
 Do your best to resist, though.
-If you have unplanned meals during the week, it means you’re not using something in the fridge which will go bad, and you’re spending more above and beyond what you’ve already spent on groceries.
-Instead, schedule takeouts and dine-outs in your plan for the week, so when you’re shopping, these items are already accounted for.
+If you have unplanned meals during the week, it means you’re not using something in the fridge that will go bad, and you’re spending more above and beyond what you’ve already spent on groceries.
+Instead, schedule takeouts and dine-outs in your plan for the week, so that when you shop, these items are already accounted for.

 Use Leftovers

 Dedicate one day of the week to finishing off leftovers.
-Can the pasta from last night or rice from two days ago be repurposed?
-Look for recipes using whatever you have in the fridge; apps like SuperCook and AllRecipes can help you use ingredients you already have and reduce food waste.
+Can you repurpose the pasta from last night or rice from two days ago?
+Look for recipes using whatever you have in the fridge; apps like SuperCook and Magic Chef can help you use ingredients you already have and reduce food waste.

 Make Less Frequent Trips